 It's called a trust for a reason: You're counting on this stand-alone legal entity to do something you can't.
-You may want the trust to ensure that ownership of your assets will transfer to heirs smoothly and privately.
+You may want the trust to ensure that ownership of your assets or property will transfer to heirs smoothly and privately.
 You may want it to convey some tax advantages.
 You may think it can protect your assets from creditors.

 Well, maybe.
 Maybe not.

-Why bother with a trust of either type?
+So at this point you may be wondering, why you should bother with a trust of either type?

 The exemption on estate taxes is now $10.6 million for married couples.
 "That takes a lot of people out of the picture," notes estate lawyer Laird A. Lile, who is based in Naples, Florida.

-That process is only worth it for assets that are not already jointly owned (such as real estate) or that have a direct beneficiary (such as an individual retirement account), Pantano says.
+That process is only worth it for assets that are not already jointly owned (such as real estate property) or that have a direct beneficiary (such as an individual retirement account), Pantano says.
 In those cases, ownership of the assets transfers seamlessly, so it actually complicates things to have them in a trust.

 "The trust makes a provision for the continued management of the assets without a formal court order.
 It might just take a letter from a physician to validate that you can't handle the assets for the successor trustee to take over," he explains.
 "It's designed to be pretty seamless.
 You don't have court interventions, and you can make quick decisions using the assets."